AssemblyScript/universal-strings/README.md

 ## Introduction

-This document, which may or may not become a proposal to WebAssembly depending on whether consensus can be reached, extends WebAssembly with a universal string type in order to:
+This document, provided for discussion, extends WebAssembly with a universal string type in order to:

 * Achieve good / efficient interoperability between hosts, modules, JavaScript and Web APIs
 * Achieve similar ecosystem benefits in WebAssembly as have languages running on the JVM or CLR, but for the entire WebAssembly ecosystem